Bart Straalman

-Bart Straalman (born 22 August 1996) is a Dutch professional footballer who plays as a centre back for Grenoble Foot 38.
-Besides the Netherlands, he has played in Norway and France.
+Bart Straalman (born 22 August 1996) is a Dutch professional footballer who plays as a centre back for Veikkausliiga club Inter Turku.
+Besides the Netherlands, he has played in Norway, France, the Czech Republic and Finland.

 Club career

 Born Winterswijk, Straalman is a youth product from De Graafschap.
 Straalman made his first team debut on 8 November 2014 in an Eerste Divisie game against Sparta Rotterdam replacing Vlatko Lazić after 87 minutes in a 3–2 home win.

 On 11 July 2019, Straalman signed for Norwegian Eliteserien club Sarpsborg 08 on a contract until the end of the 2019 season.

 In April 2020, having made just four appearances for Ligue 2 side Rodez AF before the season was ended early due to COVID-19 pandemic, Straalman agreed a two-contract with league rivals Grenoble Foot 38 which he would join for the 2020–21 season.

+In August 2024, Straalman joined Veikkausliiga club Inter Turku on a contract until the end of the 2025 season.